Updated: Dec 17, 2020

 Understanding Different Learning Styles

-First, let's start with some of the different learning styles and what works for them, so, we can understand where and how we can find the perfect resource for their learning style: the “multisensory” learning, the coveted One Size Fits All.
+First, let's start with some of the different learning styles and what works for them, so we can understand where and how we can find the perfect resource for their learning style: the “multisensory” learning, the coveted One Size Fits All.

-There’s no real agreed-upon number of learning styles, especially when you take into account everyone’s schooling, previous job experience, internships, individual backgrounds and so on.
+There’s no real agreed-upon number of learning styles, especially when you take into account everyone’s schooling, previous job experience, internships, individual backgrounds, and so on.

 In fact, if anything, the more unique factors you consider, the more complicated it is to try and tailor your program to suit everyone.

-There are also tests like the Enneagram which categorizes individuals into 9 groups based on temperament and decision-making in order to better help understand strengths and weaknesses.
+There are also tests like the Enneagram, which categorizes individuals into 9 groups based on temperament and decision-making in order to better help understand strengths and weaknesses.
 Then there’s the Myers-Briggs, a similar study that divides people into groups of 16, considering factors like extroversion versus introversion, intuition versus sensing, thinking versus feeling, and judging versus perceiving.

-For now, however, we’re going to focus on what Fareo Dorcas Oluremi of the International Journal for Cross-Disciplinary Subjects in Education (IJCDSE) says is the most agreed-upon 3 learning styles, “visual, auditory and kinesthetic/tactile.”
+For now, however, we’re going to focus on what Fareo Dorcas Oluremi of the International Journal for Cross-Disciplinary Subjects in Education (IJCDSE) says are the most agreed-upon 3 learning styles, “visual, auditory and kinesthetic/tactile.”